 Still, in one respect water-based stains aren’t that much different from acid stains.
 Surface preparation is critical with all products — just different.

 While having a clean surface is the key to applying acid stains, when it comes to water-based products Brickform’s Reynolds says it’s critical to know your concrete.
 While a broom-finished slab will easily take a water-based stain, that isn’t true with other finishes.

 “If I have a hard-troweled floor, I’ve got to try a number of things,” he says.
 “Whether it’s acid-etching or potentially grinding the floor, it has to be opened up enough to get a water-based stain to penetrate properly.”

 Rick Ogden, owner of Rick Ogden Construction in Pryor, Oklahoma, and a long-time user of water-based stains, agrees that preparing the floor correctly is key.
 Regardless of the product, though, he says it’s critical to follow directions.

-“I use Smith’s stains a lot, and they’re really good stains, but you’d better follow their instructions to the letter,” he says.
-“I’ve also learned not to try to shortcut things.
+“I use Smith’s stains a lot, and they’re really good stains.
+But you’d better follow their instructions to the letter,” he says.
+“I’ve also learned not to shortcut things.
 When it says to let it dry 24 hours, you let it dry for 24 hours.”